isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution21.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Automated Sushi Making Machine

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Mandatory Specification:
-- Unit is programmable to shape nigiri rice balls/sushi rolls and dispense them automatically.
-- Weight and hardness of nigiri/rolls should be customisable.
-- Minimum hooper capacity of 6kg cooked rice
+General Food Services Equipment

 ### Contact Information
 N.A.